Celebrate the Solstice

 Solstices Are Interesting Phenomena

 The winter solstice arrives on December 21st and I’m ready to hibernate.
 How about you?
-December Solstice in Barnstable, Massachusetts, USA is on Saturday, December 21, 2019 at 11:19 pm EST.
+December Solstice in Barnstable, Massachusetts, USA Monday, December 21, 2020 at 5:02 am EST

 That’s what winter is about: becoming more authentic.
 We can acknowledge the blessings of our lives and the ways in which we’ve grown throughout autumn.